 Growth remains particularly high in the US while it was flat in the Euro Area in the fourth quarter of 2024.
-The OECD expects low growth for 2025 and 2026 for European countries and high growth for the US.
+The OECD decreased their growth projections for 2025 and 2026 for all developed countries.

 Yearly GDP growth rate (YoY % change)